nylas/nylas-ruby/README.md

 puts nylas.messages.first.body
 ```

+## Development

+### Requirements

+Install [RubyGems](https://rubygems.org/pages/download) if you don't have it

+    gem install bundler
+    gem update --system

+### Setup

+    bundle install

+You can run tests locally using rspec

+    rspec spec

 ## Contributing

 We'd love your help making the Nylas ruby gem better.
-Join the Google Group for project updates and feature discussion.
-We also have a [Slack community](nylas-slack-invite.heroku.com) where we provide support, or you can email [support@nylas.com](mailto:support@nylas.com).
+You can email us at [support@nylas.com](mailto:support@nylas.com) if you have any questions or join us at our community Slack channel [here]()

 Please sign the [Contributor License Agreement](https://www.nylas.com/cla.html) before submitting pull requests.
 (It's similar to other projects, like NodeJS or Meteor.)

-Tests can be run with:
+Before submitting a pull request please make sure that all tests are passing.
+Furthermore, make sure any new code you are adding is properly tested.

     rspec spec